hectorC/LiveKit-Classroom-Audio/README.md

 - **“Token” errors** – these are the security codes given to each browser.
 Make sure the Node.js window (running `node server.js`) is still open, and confirm the API key/secret in `server.js` match the ones in `classroom.yaml`.
 - **LiveKit script missing** – if you see `LivekitClient is not defined`, ensure `public/livekit-client.umd.min.js` exists.
 The file ships with this project so you can run without Internet access.
 - **Can’t reach LiveKit** – from a student device, open `http://<server-ip>:7880`.
 If you see `ok`, the LiveKit engine is reachable.
 If not, check firewall rules or Wi‑Fi isolation.

+## Licensing notes

+- The UI uses the Space Grotesk font, licensed under the [SIL Open Font License](https://scripts.sil.org/cms/scripts/page.php?site_id=nrsi&id=OFL).
+Keep that license with the font if you redistribute or customize it.
+- The browser bundle `livekit-client.umd.min.js` is part of LiveKit Client, which is distributed under the [Apache License 2.0](https://github.com/livekit/livekit-client-js/blob/main/LICENSE).
+Include that license notice if you redistribute the bundle separately.